How to Find Your Family History in U.S. Church Records by Sunny Jane Morton and Harold A. Henderson, CG:

 - on Your DNA Guide (I’m a Contributing Editor and Content Manager);

-- in Ohio Genealogy News, the award-winning quarterly news magazine of the Ohio Genealogical Society (I’m the Editor).
+- in Ohio Genealogy News, the award-winning quarterly news magazine of the Ohio Genealogical Society (I’m a past Editor).